Optimal Scheduling for Interference Mitigation by Range Information: Introduction

 The recent advances in sensor technology have resulted in development of low-cost, low-power sensors, which are capable of sensing, data processing, and communication.
 Many sensor networks have a large number of sensor nodes, which are densely deployed over a wide geographical region to track a certain physical phenomenon \cite{Hill-sensorplatform,rhee-sync}.
 These sensors could have a fixed topology, as in the case of smart sensors used in structural health monitoring \cite{NSEL} or have a dynamic topology, as in the case of sensors mounted on autonomous robots for applications discussed in \cite{AndersanSwarm,MondadaSwarm,VijayKumar}.

-In sensor networks, there are many situations where every node needs to transmit information to every other node at regular intervals, through a shared channel.
+In sensor networks, there are many situations where every node needs to transmit a message to every other node at regular intervals.
+This type of communication is typically required for information dissemination across the network to accomplish various tasks such as localization, routing, distributed control and computation.
 For example, in \cite{JO-interagent,Rantakokko-2} firefighter agents share information at regular intervals through point to multi-point communication, where every agent broadcasts sensor data, like position, temperature, visibility, etc., to all other agents.
 This enables every firefighter to know relevant information about other firefighters, thereby increasing the efficiency of operation.
 This is illustrated in Fig.~\ref{fig:firefighter}.
 This type of communication can also be found in the cooperating swarm of micro unmanned aerial vehicles (UAVs).
 These are low payload carrying, scaled down quadrotor platforms with relevant sensors mounted on them \cite{VijayKumar}.
-Constant updates (communication) between sensors are essential in multiple UAVs network, as they need to coordinate to accomplish the required tasks.
-These updates could include sensor data, position information, etc. Fig.~\ref{fig:quad_low} shows a graphical depiction of qaudcopters in a particular geometric formation.
-Similar regular broadcast communication by sensor nodes can also be found in other swarm networks as discussed in \cite{AndersanSwarm,NembriSwarm,MondadaSwarm}.
-Reporting the health of the sensor node to all other nodes in wireless sensor networks (WSN) as described in \cite{Bharathidasan} also requires regular communication by the sensor nodes.
+Constant updates (communication) between sensors are essential in many UAV networks, as they need to coordinate to accomplish the required tasks.
+These updates could include sensor data, position information, etc. Similar regular broadcast communication by sensor nodes can also be found in other swarm networks as discussed in \cite{AndersanSwarm,MondadaSwarm}.
+Reporting the health of the sensor node to all other nodes in wireless sensor networks (WSN) described in \cite{Bharathidasan} requires regular communication by the sensor nodes.
+In underwater acoustic (UWA) sensor networks broadcast communication of similar nature is used for time-synchronization, coordination, self-configuration and localization \cite{klen-sched,Akyildiz-UWA}.
+All these networks employ some form of all-to-all broadcast communication between nodes.